external-mirrors/phoenix/README.md

 ## Goals
 ### Simplicity
-Be a simpler X server than the Xorg server by only supporting a subset of the X11 protocol, the features that are needed by relatively modern applications (applications written in the last ~20 years).\
+Be a simpler X server than the Xorg server by only supporting a subset of the X11 protocol, the features that are needed by relatively modern applications (applications written/updated in the last ~20 years).\
+This includes _all_ software that _you_ use, even old gtk2 applications.\
-Only relatively modern hardware (made in the last ~15 years) which support linux drm and mesa gbm will be supported, and no server driver interface like the Xorg server.
+Only relatively modern hardware (made/updated in the last ~15-20 years) which support linux drm and mesa gbm will be supported, and no server driver interface like the Xorg server.
 Just like how Wayland compositors work.

 ### Security
 Be safer than the Xorg server by parsing protocol messages automatically.
 As it's written in Zig, it also automatically catches illegal behaviors (such as index out of array bounds) when building with the `ReleaseSafe` option.

-Applications will be isolated from each other by default and can only interact with other applications either through a GUI prompt asking for permission, such as with screen recorders, where it will only be allowed to record the window specified or by explicitly giving the application permission before launched (such as a window manager or external compositor).
+Applications will be isolated from each other by default and can only interact with other applications either through a GUI prompt asking for permission,\
+such as with screen recorders, where it will only be allowed to record the window specified or by explicitly giving the application permission before launched (such as a window manager or external compositor).\
 This will not break existing clients as clients wont receive errors when they try to access more than they need, they will instead receive dummy data.\
-Applications that rely on global hotkeys should work, as long as a modifier key is pressed (keys such as ctrl, shift, alt and super).
+Applications that rely on global hotkeys should work, as long as a modifier key is pressed (keys such as ctrl, shift, alt and super).\
 If an application needs global hotkeys without pressing a modifier key then it needs to be given permissions to do so (perhaps by adding a command to run a program with more X11 permissions).\
 There will be an option to disable this to make the X server behave like the Xorg server.

 ### Improvements for modern technology